FAQs for parents | April 2021

 - For those staff and students that are medically exempt, as per the government’s guidelines.

-Why has the College made the wearing of face coverings mandatory?
+Why has the College made the wearing of face coverings mandatory in communal areas?

 What safety measures are in place?